Horse racing-Authentic holds off Tiz the Law to win Kentucky Derby | Sports-Games

 Horse racing-Authentic holds off Tiz the Law to win Kentucky Derby

-Authentic, ridden by John Velazquez, set the early pace and managed to maintain his speed down the stretch in the 1-1/4 mile classic, which was held without spectators due to the COVID-19 crisis.
-Belmont Stakes winner Tiz the Law was well positioned to overtake Authentic as the horses made the final turn but couldn't close the gap and had to settle for second.
+Authentic, ridden by John Velazquez, set the early pace and maintained his speed down the stretch in the 1-1/4 mile classic, which was held without spectators due to the COVID-19 crisis.
+Belmont Stakes winner Tiz the Law looked well placed to overhaul the 8-1 shot as they made it around the final turn but could not close the gap and finished second in the 146th running of the race.

+Mr. Big News, a 46-1 longshot, was third in the 15-horse race.
+The win capped an emotional day for Baffert.

+Just prior to the race his horse Thousand Words was scratched after it fell in the paddock and Baffert's longtime assistant Jimmy Barnes broke his hand in the incident.
+"Poor guy, he should be here with me.
+He's in an ambulance," Baffert said as tears welled in his eyes.

 - READ MORE ON: